Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 - Close the plot and make the same kind of plot for grid 3054 which is a grid mainly within Central Park.
 Consider the differences between the plot generated for grid 3242.
 Close the plot when you are done.

-In the left panel, there is also possibilities to examine two different variables in time, either from the same grid or between two different grid points.
-There is also possible to examine different parameters through scatterplots.
+From the left panel, it is also possibile to examine two different variables in time, either from the same grid or between two different grid points.
+It is also possible to examine different parameters through scatterplots.

-The right panel in SUEWS Analyzer can be used to perform basic spatial analysis on your model results by producing aggragated maps etc. using different variables and time spans.
-Sensible heat (Q\ :sub:`H`) is one variable to visualise warm areas as it is a variable that show the amount of the available energy that will be partitioned into heat.
+The right panel in SUEWS Analyzer can be used to perform basic spatial analysis on your model results by producing aggregated maps etc, using different variables and time spans.
+Sensible heat (Q\ :sub:`H`) is one variable to visualise warm areas as it is a variable that shows the amount of the available energy that will be partitioned into heat.

 - Make the settings as shown in the figure below but change the location where you will save your data on your own system.